Wacom Intuos review

-The Intuos 2018 is the newest model in Wacom’s entry level lineup of pen tablets.
+The new Intuos, updated in 2018, is the latest model in Wacom’s entry level lineup of pen tablets.
 This is the ideal model for beginner artists or users looking for the maximum portability, as it is much smaller and lighter than a comparable Intuos Pro or similarly priced products from alternative brands.

 Having used most Wacom models and tried various alternative brands for the past 20 years, and after replacing my Intuos Pro Medium with this one for a few weeks, I can vouch on the Intuos Medium model as the best pen tablet for beginner artists.
 It is also an excellent travel companion for users that already have a Pro model on their main setup and would like a more portable alternative for traveling.

 Why use a pen tablet and how it works

 Working with a pen tablet is faster and more efficient than with a mouse.
 Your hand can travel from point to point on the screen in a single movement instead of repeated slides.
 More importantly, it also allows for more natural input in activities such as drawing and photo retouching.

 All pen tablets work with absolute positioning, while mice and trackpads are relative positioning devices.
 This means that instead of dragging the cursor across the screen, on a tablet all you do is move your hand and position the pen tip on the corresponding point of the tablet surface.
 For example, the top right corner of the tablet corresponds to the top right corner of your screen.

 Touching the tip of the pen on the tablet surface is the equivalent of a click, and the pen pressure (plus tilt, on more feature-rich models) can be used to vary stroke width, opacity, effect intensity, and other attributes.